alexiscca/hw12/README.md

 ## Hungry Game
 Hungry Game is a simple javascript game.
-It is an exploration of minimalistic and intuitive game design that aims to be fun without sacrificing challenge and gameplay.
+It is an exploration of minimalistic and intuitive game design that aims to be as simple as possible without sacrificing fun, challenge and gameplay.

 ### Summary